 The program demonstrates the City’s commitment to making Edmonton a more child-friendly place that recognizes the needs of children and families.
 Providing free transit for children 12 and under further encourages citizens to engage with their communities and to participate in community events, recreation and school activities as a family.

 There is no limit (for example, a teacher could bring an entire class).
-However, it is expected that the adult will be able to properly supervise all accompanied children.
+However, it is expected that the customer will be able to properly supervise all accompanied children.